Edit users

 View and edit a user account

-1. In the left sidebar, go to IDENTITY > Users.
+1. In SysAdmin in the left sidebar, go to IDENTITY > Users.

 2. Select the user.
 The user’s details open below the table.